Skip to main content

 ABSTRACT

 In the world of business, company certificates are often mandatory for conducting transactions between two companies.
 However, the process of provisioning, maintaining, and validating these certificates can be a major challenge.
-For example, if a company has 100 customers, they may need to provide their company certificates in 100 different ways and maintain them at 100 different points.
+For example, if a company has 100 customersCustomer In the context of OSim, the receiver of produced goods from a supplier., they may need to provide their company certificates in 100 different ways and maintain them at 100 different points.

 To address this issue, a use case has been developed that provides a standardized but generic data model for company certificates.
 This standard allows Catena-X participants to provide, request, accept or reject company certificates using the Eclipse Data Space Connector (EDC).